Monday, June 30, 2025

 There were clues, misleads, and enough sketchy side characters to keep me guessing, but that last chapter blew my mind.
 I never saw it coming.
 You could’ve knocked me over with a feather.
 Even the Sheriff, who I knew was somehow going to turn out shady, surprised me in the end.

-The courtroom scenes were tight and well-written—no “Objection!” drama like on TV, but the legal tension added a nice edge and a real-time crunch that made it impossible for me to put down.
+The courtroom scenes were tight and well-written.
+No “Objection!” drama like on TV, but the legal tension added a nice edge and a real-time crunch that made it impossible for me to put down.

 Let’s be clear: there is no such thing as The Perfect Marriage, and this book proves it in spades.
 Misleading title?
 Absolutely.
 But that’s part of the fun.